Political Differences Are Ripping Us Apart. Here are 3 Ways to Intervene

 - Leave vs Remain: with angry outbursts leveled at those on opposing sides of the vote

-- Race vs Race: with an increase in hostility against migrants, particularly Poles, in recent days.
+- Race vs Race: with an increase in hostility against migrants.
 As one headline puts it, it has become OK to be racist in Britain

 - Young vs Old: some are angry with an older generation for largely voting Leave, even their own parents